lrasata/infra-image-uploader/README.md

 > **Prerequisites** to successfully deploy this infrastructure, are described in the Prerequisites section of [DEVELOPMENT.md](DEVELOPMENT.md)
 >

-### Access object in S3 uploads private bucket
+### Access object in S3 private uploads bucket

-This section only describes a suggestion/recommendation but how you decide to access S3 uploads bucket depends on your project requirements.
+This section only describes a suggestion/recommendation.
+But how you decide to access S3 private uploads bucket depends on your project requirements.

-One way to securely serves files from a private S3 bucket is through **CloudFront distribution with Origin Access Control (OAC) + bucket policy**.
+One way to securely serve files from a private S3 bucket is through **CloudFront distribution with Origin Access Control (OAC) + bucket policy**.
 This way, the bucket stays **private**, and only **CloudFront** can access it.
-End-users get **signed URLs** or **signed cookies**.
+End-users get **signed URLs** or **signed cookies** to access objects within the private S§ bucket.

-The following outputs are provided by the module to allow a set up with cloudfront.
+The following outputs are provided by the module to allow a set up with Cloudfront distribution.

 ````text
 output "uploads_bucket_id" {